 Apocalypse is considered the first mutant in existence.
 As the first mutant, Apocalypse is multiple millennia years old.
 As a character who’s multiple millennia years old, Apocalypse has amassed a database of knowledge only privy to a few.
-And if the saying “knowledge is power” is true, Apocalypse has no shortage of power.
+And if the saying “knowledge is power” is true, Apocalypse has no power shortage.

-Different from a few others of the most powerful Marvel supervillains on this list, Kang has time working in his favor.
+Different from a few other powerful Marvel supervillains on this list, Kang has time working in his favor.
 That is, he has time travel working in his favor.

 Magneto is an Omega-Level mutant who can control the Earth’s metal.
 This means that he can bend it, shape it, throw it, mold it, use it as a weapon, fly with it, and more.
 Magneto is such a force to be reckoned with that he has single handily stopped the Avengers in their tracks and caused the X-Men to retreat on more than one occasion.

 On his own, Thanos is one of the most feared beings in Marvel.
-Not only does he possess superhuman strength, endurance, reflexes, and agility, but he’s also one of the most intelligent characters in Marvel Comics.
-Once he’s collected and put the Infinity Gems, now Stones to use, he’s nearly unstoppable.
+He possesses superhuman strength, endurance, reflexes, and agility, and he’s also one of the most intelligent characters in Marvel Comics.
+Once he’s collected and put the Infinity Gems, now Stones, to use, he’s nearly unstoppable.

 Mephisto is the Devil of the Marvel Universe.
 He resides in the underworld and spends his time concocting plans of pure evil and chaos.
 As the Devil of the Marvel Universe, Mephisto controls an army of demons that could obliterate the Earth at a moment’s notice.
 This, more than his power, is what makes him so powerful.